-Upon completion of this offering, the members of our compensation committee will be compensation committee will have at any time been one of our executive officers or employees. , and
+Upon completion of this offering, the members of our compensation committee will be Mr. D. Katzman, Dr. Frist, and Mr. Wallman.
+None of the members of our compensation committee will have at any time been one of our executive officers or employees.